JWhite36929/static-site-generator/README.md

 To host locally for debugging run the main.sh script instead.

 This project was created following alongside boot.dev's course.
 All current assets and page content came from the course author.
+Personally I have not read Tolkien yet.